 Dodo blamed me for not complaining about the Internet speed and reliability.
 That was also not true.
 At the time I connected with Dodo, I complained about the Internet speeds and quoted the numbers.
 They completely ignored my complaint.
 Apparently, they were meant to send out a “technician” to check if there was something wrong with the apartment.
 Reading other reviews, this seems ridiculous, considering it would have taken weeks and our new ISP is getting great reliability and speeds over the same copper apartment connection.

 In conclusion, Dodo really does deserve its Worst ISP of the Year accolade it received in 2011 voted by consumers.
 Just look up other reviews on Dodo ADSL and you’ll see other victimized consumers, experiencing deceptive pricing, hidden charges, terrible house moving experiences, poor reliability, Internet speeds and service.
 Most annoyingly of all, their business model seems specifically designed to sting customers if they want to leave to another provider.
 Dodo’s “free tablet and MWB” was only an additional expense they ended up charging us for when we left.
-Additionally, it served as an additional source of revenue as they knew consumers would be forced to use the MWB when the ADSL2+ Internet was down.
-Couple this with the long downtime for customers moving house and Dodo has yet another place to charge you extra on top of the already poor value by default.
+Additionally, it served as an additional source of revenue as customers are forced to use the MWB when the ADSL2+ Internet was down.
 The CEO of Dodo when he became cognizant that Dodo had received the accolade of worst ISP of the year 2011 said he was “gutted.”
 However, it was because (paraphrasing) that Dodo has many new and inexperienced consumers and that was the reason for the pitiful reviews.
 I would not at all consider myself an inexperienced user, but sure.
 Additionally, the CEO stated most reviews for Dodo have been positive.
 If you look online, most review sites review Dodo at 1.6/5 stars.
 I guess this isn’t that surprising, coming from a company who’s mascot is a Duck with a cape.